aybmab/express-redux-sample/readme.md

 ## Todo List

+* Testing (for all moving pieces....).
-* Finish implementing the todo example (allow users to mark items as completed).
+* Finish implementing the todo example (allow users to mark items as completed and filter the todo list).
-* Implement private todos.
+* Implement pagination or infinite scroll.
-* Compile all steps to running the project into one script.
+* Implement private todos (and then use this to make sure data can be kept private between users).
-* Figure out security holes.
+* Figure out security holes with in the current system.
 * Set up redis, specifically as the session store.
 * Form validation on the client side.
-* Testing (for all moving pieces....).
+* Params validation on the server side.
+* Write a script that handles all steps to running the project.

 Message me if I'm missing anything!